 What Causes Acute Myeloid Leukemia (AML)?

-Some people with acute myeloid leukemia (AML) have one or more known risk factors, but many do not.
-Even when a person has one or more risk factors, it's very hard to know if it actually caused the cancer.
+Some people with acute myeloid leukemia (AML) have one or more known risk factors.
+But it can be very hard to know if any of these factors actually caused the cancer.

-Mutations in many different genes can be found in AML, but larger changes in one or more chromosomes are also common.
+Mutations in many different genes can be found in AML cells, but larger changes in one or more chromosomes are also common.
 Even though these changes involve larger pieces of DNA, their effects are still likely to be due to changes in just one or a few genes that are on that part of the chromosome.
-Several types of chromosome changes may be found in AML cells:
+Several types of chromosome changes might be found in AML cells:

 - Translocations are the most common type of chromosome change.
 A translocation means that a part of one chromosome breaks off and becomes attached to a different chromosome.
 The point at which the break occurs can affect nearby genes – for example, it can turn on oncogenes or turn off genes like RUNX1 and RARa, which would normally help blood cells to mature.